ssoRL/3ai/story/perfect.md

 But it seemed our species had an indefatigable genius for error; always there were new mistakes to be made.
 And so we developed the maths and sciences.
 Made models that showed us a fuzzy image of the future, of what we would reap from any of today's hypothetical sowing.
 And we saw that it was good.

 The Algorithm was a natural continuation of this progression.
 Just the next small step in the path we'd been walking for tens of millennium.
-The inevitable outcome of the erring in our nature, and our implacable drive to excise it.
+The inevitable outcome of our implacable drive to excise error from our lives.
 To access The Algorithm, unobtrusive devices were implanted via a simple surgery near the top of the spine.
 From that moment, our brains were connected directly to a catalog of all the knowledge of humanity.
 Nevermore did one wonder: the facts simply fell into place before you.
 The barriers of language and education and skill fell away.
 And we saw that it was good.

 But not perfect.
 And so The Algorithm was updated.
 The implant not only gave any information about the past, but it also struck out ahead, predicting the probable shape of the future.
 One had only to think of an action and the implant would show its likely outcomes, its rewards and dangers, calculated by the best models available.
 It lighted our paths forward as they had never been lit before.
 And we saw it was good.